 You can file a car wreck report after the fact, but this is usually not the best option in most cases.
-If you are a victim of a car wreck, you should contact local first responders and law enforcement to come and evaluate you and file a report about the accident.
+If you are a victim of a car wreck, you should contact local first responders and law enforcement to come, evaluate you, and file a report about the accident.

-This is the best approach since it can be very difficult to know if you suffered injuries–even some serious injuries–in the initial minutes and hours after an accident.
-It usually is not a good idea to tell a police officer or the other driver that you do not have injuries.
+This is the best approach since it can be very difficult to know if you suffered injuries – even some serious injuries – in the initial minutes and hours after an accident.
+It usually is not a good idea to tell a police officer or the other driver that you are uninjured.
 If your symptoms do not appear until later, that statement could hurt your civil case for compensation or insurance claim.

 Each State Has Rules About Filing Car Wreck Reports

-You can file a car wreck report after the fact, but how long you have to do so depends on state law, in most cases.
+You can file a car wreck report after the fact, but the amount of time you have to do so depends on state law, in most cases.
 Consider these rules across the Gulf South:

 - Arkansas requires you to file an accident report as soon as possible if there are injuries or more than $1,000 in damages.
 Per Arkansas Code §27-53-202, you can handle this process yourself by filing an SR-1 with the Arkansas Office of Driver Services within 30 days of your accident.